dh-atlas/white-book/Whitebook.md

 * Include examples and user guides for all tools.
 * Describe the implementation process of the tools, considering publishing them as open-source to facilitate reuse.
-* Provide a detailed description of the knowledge graph's data model and newly created ontologies, specifying how existing RDF vocabularies were utilized.
+* Provide a detailed description of the knowledge graph’s data model and newly created ontologies, specifying how existing RDF vocabularies were utilised.
 * In the documentation, specify the tools used for creating the knowledge base.

 ### **References** {#references-15}